lfloris/openshift-dev-training/Labs/Lab09-Helm3/helm-deployment-ex-1.md

               value: {{ .Values.name }}
 ```

-to the `deployment.yaml`.
-Make sure you are adding it on the same ident level as `readinessProbe`
-The resulting code block would be this:
+Ensure you are adding it on the same indent level as `readinessProbe`.
+The resulting code block would look like this:

 ```
           readinessProbe: